ltonetwork/indexer/README.md

     }

 When using API and performing `save` operation call, it does not auto-perform `verify` operation, so you should perform it manually.

+Verification is performed not on blockchain, but on anchors, uploaded from blockchain to database by a script.

 ## Script for fetching anchors list